moxz/pysubd/README.markdown

 Mail in your in feedback, bug reports or feature suggestions to sahilgupt29@gmail.com.
 Did PySubD save you some precious time?
 If Yes, then send in your donations through PayPal to sahilgupta29@gmail.com

-PySubD is powered by the awesome subtitles service provided by www.OpenSubtitles.org, Kindly consider donating to them as well.
+PySubD is powered by the awesome subtitles service provided by www.OpenSubtitles.org and www.addic7ed.com.
+Kindly consider donating to them as well.
 This is a free and open source software.
 Source code can be obtained at https://github.com/sahilgupta/pysubd/

 Changelog
 ---------
+v2.0
+A near complete rewrite of the entire application.
+Adds the much demanded feature of searching Addic7ed for TV series.
+Fixes a minor bug.

 v1.1.1
 Added icons to the main window.